jiachengxiong/ConfSeq/unconditional_generation/README.md

 > \[!CAUTION]
 > We utilize the **BART** architecture for unconditional molecular generation.
 However, when training with `BartForCausalLM` (BART’s decoder), we encountered abnormally low training and validation losses (\~1e-6).
 This issue is documented in [this GitHub thread](https://github.com/huggingface/transformers/issues/27517).
 >
 > To address it, we modified the source code of `transformers` accordingly.
-If you wish to retrain our model, please apply the modifications described in the GitHub issue or refer directly to our modified [source code](https://github.com/huggingface/transformers/blob/main/src/transformers/models/bart/modeling_bart.py).
+If you wish to retrain our model, please apply the modifications described in the GitHub issue and modify the loss calculation part of `BartForCausalLM` [source code](https://github.com/huggingface/transformers/blob/main/src/transformers/models/bart/modeling_bart.py).

 To train the unconditional generation model, run: